kwangsing3/kwangsing3/README.md

 # Hi🙋‍♂️  Glad to see and welcome anytime :)

-###  I'm a Front-end, Back-end Developer who major in Game Develop and always willing to try multiple platforms programming.
+###  I'm a Front-end, Back-end Developer also major in Game Develop and always willing to try multiple platforms programming.

 <br/>
 Contact: